N0aW/TLR/npchappiness.md

 - Adult Female
 - Requirements: Beat the Queen Slime
 - Purpose: Allows you to gather (Biome) Essence by killing the specific enemy.
+    - The Sorcerer sells a consumable item for 1 platinum that allows you to gather essence from the enemies of that world.
     - The biome essence can be used to buy the biome's respective items from the Sorcerer...
-    - After defeating Plantera, she sells a Conjuring Bench that allows you to craft the items with the essence.
+    - After defeating the mechanical bosses, she sells a Conjuring Bench that allows you to craft the items with the essence. (costs 2 platinum)
 - Liked Biome: Hallow
 - Disliked Biome: Underground